prakharg24/keras-frcnn/README.md

 - Running `train_frcnn.py` will write weights to disk to an hdf5 file, as well as all the setting of the training run to a `pickle` file.
 These settings can then be loaded by `test_frcnn.py` for any testing.

-- test_frcnn.py can be used to perform inference, given pretrained weights and a config file.
+~~- test_frcnn.py can be used to perform inference, given pretrained weights and a config file.
 Specify a path to the folder containing
 images:
+    `python test_frcnn.py -p /path/to/test_data/`~~

+**- test_frcnn.py can be used to perform inference, given pretrained weights and a config file.
+The input can be specified in two ways, as a path to the folder containing
+images:
     `python test_frcnn.py -p /path/to/test_data/`
+    or as a json file containing the path to the images `python test_frcnn.py -p /path/to/json_file.json --is_fldr off`

+    A sample json input file is present in the folder `sample`, which can be used as a guide to create your json file for input

+- test_frcnn.py outputs a json file containing the resulting bounding boxes, along with their scores.
+A sample json output file is present in the folder `sample`.
+However, test_frcnn.py can also create new images, with bounding boxes, if the --save_img flag is passed.

+	`python test_frcnn.py -p /path/to/test_data/ --save_img on`**

 - Data augmentation can be applied by specifying `--hf` for horizontal flips, `--vf` for vertical flips and `--rot` for 90 degree rotations